hariom-p02/Stone-Paper-Scissor/README.md

 ---

 ## 📂 Project Structure
-stone-paper-scissor/
+stone-paper-scissor
-├── index.html         # Main HTML file (game UI and structure) ├── style.css          # CSS file for styling the UI
-├── script.js           # JavaScript file for game logic
-├── rock.png          # Image for the rock choice
-├── paper.png         # Image for the paper choice
-├── scissors.png      # Image for the scissors choice
-└── Homepage.png    # Optional: Screenshot of the homepage (for README)
+ index.html         # Main HTML file (game UI and structure) style.css          # CSS file for styling the UI script.js           # JavaScript file for game logic rock.png          # Image for the rock choice paper.png         # Image for the paper choice scissors.png      # Image for the scissors choice Homepage.png    # Screenshot of the homepage (for README)

 ## 🚀 How to Run